WHO DO I CONTACT FOR MY SPECIFIC PARKING OR CURBSIDE MANAGEMENT ISSUE?

 WHAT ARE THE BENEITS OF METERED PARKING?

-Metered parking of course is an important way for the City to generate revenue that can be used to provide important city services.
-However, that is not the only reason we charge for parking in some places.
+Metered parking is an important way for Providence to generate revenue that can be used to provide important city services.

-79% of people paying for parking in Providence are coming from outside the City limits.
+79% of people paying for parking in Providence live outside the city.
 Though we love our visitors, they use our roads and services but don’t contribute to city taxes.
 Metered parking is one way to gain back some payment from them to cover their use of those city amenities.

-Additionally, having paid parking can reduce how long people stay in a parking space, thus freeing up the space more frequently for new customers.
-This means making the spaces paid can actually make it easier and more reliable to find parking in an area.
-It also reduces how much cars have to circle to find a spot, which subsequently reduces traffic congestion.
-In an additional bonus, parking pricing can prompt some people who are able to, to bike, walk, bus, or ride-hail to a destination rather than drive their personal vehicle.
-This reduces air pollution and carbon emissions, as well as traffic congestion.
-This also means that more customers can patronize the businesses in the area.
+Additionally, paid parking reduces how long people stay in a parking space, thus freeing up the space more frequently for new customers.
+This means making the spaces paid can make it easier and more reliable to find parking in an area.
+It also reduces how much cars must circle to find a spot, which reduces traffic congestion.

 Not all places should have metered parking.
 The general rule of thumb is that meters could be considered on streets where over 85% of the spaces are full at peak times.
 If that is the case, the surrounding businesses and residents could be consulted to see if metered parking could be appropriate to help manage demand, improve business vitality, reduce traffic congestion and pollution, and generate revenue for city services.